-The case management agency is the first line of contact with the client and problem cases are reported to the Division of Medicaid.
-A decision to terminate is ultimately the responsibility of the State.
-After the State has notified the case management agency that the respite service is being terminated, the case management agency provides to the client written notification of the decision, the right to appeal, and the procedures for requesting an appeal.
+The case management agency is the first line of contact with the person and problem cases are reported to DOM.
+A decision to terminate is ultimately the responsibility of DOM.
+After DOM has notified the case management agency that the respite service is being terminated, the case management agency provides to the person written notification of the decision, the right to a State FairHhearing, and the procedures for requesting a State Fair Hearing.